nosoop/SM-TFCustAttr/README.md

 ## Why another API for custom weapon attributes?

-To put it bluntly, I don't like the existing approach as an attribute developer.
+I disliked the existing approach as an attribute developer.

 In every iteration of Custom Weapons that I'm aware of, you get one forward that tells you when a weapon requests an attribute:  `CustomWeaponsTF_OnAddAttribute` (or `CW3_OnAddAttribute`).